 Some of the kickers in the book, well worth understanding deeply, are the ideas of currying and continuations.
 They introduce ways to abstract intermediate states of the program by making use of functions as values.
 I wished there were more examples on continuations, as a cursory reading on the Internet points to a lot of domains in which they find applications.
-As of late, continuations and their close cousin algebraic effects that have found application in the popular front end library React.
+As of late, continuations and their close cousin algebraic effects have found application in the popular front end library React.

 There are some loose ends such as defining bijective functions, partial functions, Collatz conjecture, and Ackermann functions that are introduced brusquely without giving them the space for thinking they deserve.
-I guess these are left as exercises for the follow-up book Seasoned Schemer to tie-in or left as exercises for deeper research by the reader.
+I guess these are left as topics for the follow-up book Seasoned Schemer to tie-in or as exercises for deeper research by the reader.

 - The Seasoned Schemer — Daniel Friedman and Matthias Felleisen

 Follow up book in this series by the same authors.

 The famous introduction to set theory by Paul Halmos